0rAX0/GNOME-Concepts/README.md

 ##How to start working on a project

 Great!
-You've seen an idea and you'd like to make happen, you're awesome!
+You've seen an idea and you'd like to make it happen, you're awesome!
 First, you need to ckeck the [status](https://github.com/0rAX0/GNOME-Concepts/wiki/Status) to see if it is availble for you to work on; if it's not then you can always help the existing developer(s) maintain and improve their work, you know how this works.
 If it _is_ available, then make sure to change the status in the Wiki page and provide a link to your repo so people can follow.
-Also, if you don't or can't work on your project anymore please make sure to update and Wiki page so someone else can take over.
+One more thing, if you don't or can't work on your project anymore please make sure you update the Wiki page so someone else can take over.
+And thank you for your work. :)

 ##How to report bugs

+To report a new issue, add the prefix [Idea #N] and a descriptive title.
+Then it's just yet another bug report, right? ;)

 ##FAQ